AriFordsham/GHCWiki/plugins/phases.md

 This module explicitly exports its local phase C, which is defined to occur before the [SpecConstr](spec-constr) phase.
 However the programmer is totally free to remove it from the exports list and hence prevent other modules from referring to it.

+## Expressing Dependence

+Assuming we just have two levels of ordering we want to express:

+- Strict ordering (A MUST appear before/after B)
+- Lenient ordering (A SHOULD appear before/after B)

+Then a possible syntax is:

+{-\# PHASE A \< B, \[\< C\], \> D, \[\> E\] \#-}

+To express that A:

+- MUST appear before B
+- SHOULD appear before C
+- MUST appear after D
+- SHOULD appear after E

+The square brackets are meant to be evocative of optionality in Backus-Naur form, but I'm not yet sure if that is too easily confused with Haskell list syntax.